evelinad/cil-1/background.md

 Initialization: as in M step.

-Check for log-likelihood or parameter convergence.
+Terminate on log-likelihood or parameter convergence.

 Information Theory
 ---